 If you’re the parent of a 4th-grade student, it’s never been easier to plan a trip to one of the many extraordinary National Parks in the United States.
-From Glacier National Park to Zion National Park to Acadia National Park, families can explore the United States from coast to coast.
-National Parks also offer kids an unparalleled opportunity for outdoor adventures, sparking their innate curiosity and tenacity for exploring.
+From Glacier National Park and Zion National Park to Acadia National Park, families can explore the United States from coast to coast.
+National parks also offer kids an unparalleled opportunity for outdoor adventures, sparking their innate curiosity and tenacity for exploring.
 The United States government has set up a special program, Every Kid Outdoors, allowing all 4th graders and their families to experience our national treasures for no cost at all.
 But what do you need to know before embarking on a national park adventure?
 Here, we have compiled everything you need to know about the 4th-grade national park pass.
 Plus, we have also provided additional resources to help you plan the perfect national park family trip!

 What You Need to Know About the 4th Grade National Park Pass